Vantiq/vantiq-extension-sources/HikVisionSource/README.md

 ## Repository Contents

 * **HikVisionMain** -- The main function for the program.
 Connects to sources as specified in the configuration file.
-* **HikVisionCore** -- Coordinates the connections to Vantiq , responsible for recovery the connection with Vantiq Server
+* **HikVisionCore** -- Coordinates the connections to Vantiq, responsible for recovery the connection with Vantiq Server
-* **HikVisionHandleConfiguration** -- Sets up the trigger to the file system for detect and processed new hikVision file
+* **HikVisionHandleConfiguration** -- Sets up the trigger to the file system for detect and processed new HikVision file
 * **HikVision** -- The class that directly interacts with the file system watch service , detect the file and process it .

-* **HCNetSDK** -- The implemetation of the hikVoision jna interface.
+* **HCNetSDK** -- The implementation of the HikVision jna interface.

 ## Prerequisite

-for windows based systems one should download the Device Network SDK (for Windoes 64 bit) from [*here*](https://www.hikvision.com/en/support/download/sdk/) extract the lib folder and set it access usinf path envrioment parameter. please refer to `How to run for distribution` section
+For windows based systems, one should download the Device Network SDK (for Windows 64 bit) from [*here*](https://www.hikvision.com/en/support/download/sdk/), extract the lib folder, set it access using an environment parameter. please refer to `How to run for distribution` section

 * **NOTE** -- for Unix based system , please use `HikVisionSource_wLinux.tgz`

 Define the environment variable **HIKVISION_LOC**.
-This should be the directory where the jni.jar, example.jni , those need to be extracted from the Device Network SDK (for Linux 64 bit) from [*here*](https://www.hikvision.com/en/support/download/sdk/)
+This should be the directory where the jna.jar and example.jar files are found.
+Those need to be extracted from the Device Network SDK (for Linux 64 bit) available as outlined above.
 **NOTE** the above jar files are relevant to windows based system as well.

 ## How to Run the Program